anvilproject/anvil-portal/content/learn/data-analysts/running-a-workflow.md

 ## Learning Objectives

 This week we'll configure and run a workflow, based on the [Bioconductor-Workflow-DESeq2](https://anvil.terra.bio/#workspaces/bioconductor-rpci-anvil/Bioconductor-Workflow-DESeq2) workspace (access required via course registration or email to mtmorgan.bioc at gmail.com).
 The workspace allows a complete bulk RNASeq differential expression analysis.
 The workflow starts with FASTQ files and transforms them using [salmon](https://combine-lab.github.io/salmon/) to the inputs required for Bioconductor [DESeq2](https://www.google.com/url?q=https://bioconductor.org/packages/DESeq2&sa=D&source=editors&ust=1623650069971000&usg=AOvVaw2PuO_j45x4KJTPxyGDHS18) analysis of differential expression.
-Notebooks describe how the workspace was set up (so that it can be tailored to individual analyses) and also how the outputs of a successful workflow can be marshalled as inputs to an interactive DESeq2 analysis.
+Notebooks describe how the workspace was set up (so that it can be tailored to individual analyses) and also how the outputs of a successful workflow can be marshaled as inputs to an interactive DESeq2 analysis.

 ## Key Resources